DieJuFoKinnas/LEGO-Image-Classifier/README.md

 ## Synthetic data

-Since synthetic data is basically free for this usecase, it should be leveraged and also mixed with real data for additional performance(https://arxiv.org/abs/1706.06782 shows that for their usecase the mixing caused a huge increase in mean average precision(see figure 9)).
+Since synthetic data is basically free for this usecase, it should be leveraged and also mixed with real data for additional performance((this paper)[https://arxiv.org/abs/1706.06782) shows that for their usecase the mixing caused a huge increase in mean average precision(see figure 9)).
 After the network has been trained on synthetic data it would be easy for the network to display a rank of matching pieces.
-This would make it easy for a human to find the correct label in that rank and correct potential mistakes.
+This would make it easy for a human to find the correct label in that ranking and correct potential mistakes.

 ### Generating data in blender